ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 I wanted to really push this demo and tried using DuckDB-Wasm to have the per-animal database client instances run entirely in the browser.
 Unfortunately, I was not able to get this working.
 Quack is still quite new and while I found references which suggested Quack _should_ work with it, I was not able to install the extension within the browser and ran into CORS errors.
 It's also entirely possible I was doing something silly because I have limited experience with Wasm, anyways.
 However, both of these things may be true and the hosted resources (e.g. Wasm-compatible extensions) just haven't caught up with the latest server-side/nightly release yet.
 This is something I'd like to revisit, though, as it would really emphasize just how simple and powerful this strategy could be.

 #### Messaging Patterns
 The demo workflow requires a dedicated, long-polling routing service which would not _necessarily_ be required if this system were built using a different storage/messaging solution, like Postgres or Redis.
 The crux of the issue in this instance is that DuckDB currently doesn't have any sort of event-driven mechanism, like triggers or LISTEN/NOTIFY and requires the router to poll for changes and maintain bookkeeping columns (e.g. `routed_at`) to determine which rows need processing.
-Though, other approaches like Postgres triggers, for one example, are klunky in other ways and would require all of the data to live within a single monolithic database.
+Though, other approaches like Postgres triggers, for one example, are clunky in other ways and would require all of the data to live within a single monolithic database.

 On this note, Hannes mentioned the intriguing possibility of a (future) feature which would allow Quack clients to stream DB contents for replication.
 If there was a way to add logic to this process (e.g. only stream rows matching some filter), this could also be used to facilitate fan-in/fan-out in a very elegant way.